aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-media-files/audio-frame/_index.md

 - Audio Options **Hide During Show** matches the  [AudioFrame.HideAtShowing](https://apireference.aspose.com/slides/net/aspose.slides/audioframe/properties/hideatshowing) property
 - Audio Options **Rewind after Playing** matches the [AudioFrame.RewindAudio ](https://apireference.aspose.com/slides/net/aspose.slides/audioframe/properties/rewindaudio) property

-This is how you change an Audio Frame properties:
+This is how you change the Audio Play options:

 1. [Сreate](#create-audio-frame) or get the Audio Frame.
 2. Set new values for the Audio Frame properties you want to adjust.